 Ages 7 and up

-This Long Island course is barely an hour from Midtown (closer if you're in Brooklyn or Queens).
+Open now, and with some secret, major announcements for 2018 coming soon, this Long Island course is barely an hour from Midtown (closer if you're in Brooklyn or Queens).
 It bills itself as a "forest climbing park" where visitors can climb and zip among the trees.
 The focus is on self-discovery.
 Guides are available, and are happy to assist, but after you receive your safety orientation, you're encouraged to explore what interests you.
 Aerial "trails" stretch from tree to tree, and each provides a new type of challenge.
 There are 15 zip lines, 10 trails, and over 100 "challenge bridges."
 Everyone in your group can pursue appropriate activities, because there are five-color-coded levels of difficulty.

 Having a great time zip-lining.
-Photo courtesy of The Adventure Park at The Discovery Museum.

 The Adventure Park at The Discovery Museum — Bridgeport, Connecticut